AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## GLOSSARY OF TERMS

 - **Access Token**: An expiring token that must be sent in the header value for 'Authorization' in the form -H 'Authorization: Bearer [access token value]'
-- **Adobe Assurance**: The service which provides GraphQL endpoints for Experience Cloud Assurance Tools
+- **Assurance**: The service which provides GraphQL endpoints for Experience Cloud Assurance Tools
 - **Adobe Developer's Console**: Gives developers access to the tools needed to build with Adobe, including access to APIs, real-time events, Runtime functions, and plugin IDs
 - **Client ID**: Identifies which user or entity is gaining access to an Adobe Resource, along with an access token, and is passed in the header in the form -H 'x-api-key: [client ID value]'
 - **Client Secret**: Confirms the entity using the Client ID is authorized to do so.